hed-standard/hed-specification/docs/03_Schema.md

   - Alphanumeric characters, blanks, commas, periods, semicolons,<br/> colons, hyphens, underbars, forward slashes, carets (^), and parentheses.
 * - Placeholder (`#`)
+  - A special node value which indicates a later substitution.
+* - Placeholder children
   - Depends on `valueClass` as well as allowed `unitClass` and unit modifiers.
 * - Library names
   - A single word containing only alphabetic characters.